synw/django-mqueue-livefeed/README.md

 Once installed Django Mqueue will be able to deliver the events to a private channel.
 The default channel used is `$mqfeed`: if you wish to change this use the setting `MQL_CHANNEL="$myprivatechannel"`.

-All the registered models events and the logs events (if the mqueue log handler is used) will be broadcasted to the feed.
-To change this: in settings.py
+All the registered models events as well as the log events (if the mqueue log handler is used) will be broadcasted to the feed.
+To change this: in settings.py:

   ```python